HL7/smart-app-launch/fsh/ig-data/input/pages/index.md

 along with the access token.
 For full details, see [SMART launch context parameters](scopes-and-launch-context.html).

+The following requirements are adopted from [OpenID Connect Core 1.0 Specification section 3.1.2.1](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest):

+* Authorization Servers SHALL support the use of the HTTP GET and POST methods at the Authorization Endpoint.
+* Clients MAY use the HTTP GET or POST methods to send the Authorization Request to the Authorization Server.
+If using the HTTP GET method, the request parameters are serialized using URI Query String Serialization.
+If using the HTTP POST method, the request parameters are serialized using Form Serialization and the `application/x-www-form-urlencoded` content type.

 ##### *For example*
 If an app needs demographics and observations for a single patient, and also wants information about the current logged-in user, the app  can request: